cartesi/docs/docs/tutorials/helloworld/cartesi-machine.md

 ## Introduction

-In this section we are going to effectively start building our first Descartes DApp.
-This Hello World DApp will consist of a trivial application, which simply instantiates an off-chain computation that always returns "Hello World!".
+Now that we have [built our basic DApp project](./create-project.md), we will shift our focus towards the off-chain part of the DApp.

+As we said before, our DApp's goal is to instantiate an off-chain computation that simply returns "Hello World!".
 In this context, the first step we'll take is to specify this computation as a *[reproducible and verifiable Cartesi Machine template]("../machine/intro.md)*, so that on-chain code can safely execute the off-chain computation.
 This process is described below.

 ## Cartesi Playground